luetkemj/jsrlt/tutorial/part7.md

 Give it a go!
 Attack some goblins and you should start to see your health bar diminish!

 Onwards to the adventure log!

-Adventure logs play a crucial role in roguelikes.
-With such minimal graphics they give the player insight into the mechanics of each turn.
-We will start by logging the combat mechanics from the last part.

 In `./src/state/ecs.js` we will add an array to store all our messages and a simple function to add new messages to it.